Money problems, debt management, retirement savings and financial health.

 Easier said than done, right?
 Well, if you can’t fix your finances right away, use Mel’s tips to maintain a positive vibe.
 For example, “Training your brain to cope.”
 When your brain seeks immediate solutions, train it to think long-term.
 Read on and learn more coping measures.

 Celebrating Financial Freedom — Jason and his wife finally achieved “peace of mind” by confronting their financial issues.
 He says, “The first step to achieving financial peace of mind is to change your mindset.
 How you think about money has to precede everything else.”

 Broke people believe debt is a part of life and you can’t make ends meet without credit cards.
 People who achieve financial freedom think the opposite.
 Check out his four smart moves and improve your financial health and mental health.

 Article last modified on September 19, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Peace of Mind - AMP.